Statute of The Court

 Timeline

-The verdict(s) of the Court shall be delivered a month after the completion of the trial(s) at the latest.
+The written verdict(s), judgment and other final orders of the Court shall be delivered in a format agreed between the Judges and the Court, a month after the completion of the trial(s) with extension by agreement between the Judges and the Court.

 Rule 28.